eclipse-upm/upm/README.md

 ```
 The developer community is invited to propose new interfaces for actuator types.

-The UPM project is joining the Eclipse Foundation as an Eclipse IoT project.
+The UPM project is an Eclipse Foundation IoT project.
-You can read more about this [here](https://projects.eclipse.org/proposals/eclipse-upm).
+You can read more about this [here](https://projects.eclipse.org/projects/iot.upm).

 ### Example